 (Step 3) then keep driving that narrow road about 100 meters until you see a large white building on your left

 (Step 4) the surf house door is white with blue squares

 From Anywhere in the World

-- www.skyscanner.net is another search engine for cheap flight
+- www.skyscanner.net is a search engine for cheap flight, works great!

 - Ryanair.com offers cheap flights to Agadir, Marrakech and other Moroccan cities, from many cities in Europe.

 From the U.S. and Canada